ivysun14/CS146-Machine-Learning/README.md

   - Twitter Analysis using SVM: classifying tweets as either positive or negative reviews
   - Boosting vs. Decision Tree: exploring the effect of hyperparameters on ensemble performance
 - HW4
-  - A Two-Layer Neural Network for Binary Classification: implementing forward and backward propagation process
+  - A Two-Layer Neural Network for Binary Classification: implementing forward and backward propagation
   - K-Means Clustering: applying K-Means to a visual classification dataset